254In61/cpp-socket-programming/docker-test-environment/README.md

 Docker containers will pull code from the git repo and run the code meant for testing by remote users/clients.

+Once the containers complete the code run, they will be destroyed.

 ansible roles
 =============
 - create-container : Has tasks that create docker container and update the hosts file dynamically.